-The front label of sugars, syrups and tabletop sweeteners often contain claims such as ‘natural’, ‘all natural’, or ‘100% natural’.
-Sweetener manufacturers and distributors are allowed to use the term 'natural', but it is not defined by the U.S. Food and Drug Administration (FDA), which is responsible for assuring that foods are properly labeled.
+We've all seen the front label of sugars, syrups, and sweeteners showing claims such as "natural," "all natural," or "100% natural."
+Sweetener manufacturers and distributors are allowed to use these claims.
+Still, they are not defined by the U.S. Food and Drug Administration (FDA), which is responsible for assuring that foods are correctly labeled.

-The FDA has not established a definition for the use of the term 'natural' on food labels but does have a longstanding informal policy.
+The FDA has not established a definition for the use of the term "natural" on food labels but does have a longstanding informal policy.
 The policy is not clear and can have different meanings in different contexts.
-It is supposed to be generally applied across all food ingredients, however it is clear that different ingredients require different approaches as you can see in thousands of comments that the FDA received when asked for the public feedback.
+It is supposed to be generally applied across all foods and ingredients (a legal definition specifically for natural flavors does exist).
+However, it is clear that different foods require different approaches, as we can see in thousands of comments that the FDA received when asked for public feedback.

-FDA's policy for 'natural' claims is based primarily upon the source material, which must be found in nature
+1. FDA's policy is based primarily upon the source material, which must be found in nature

-As stated in FDA's website, ingredients ‘found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts’.
+As stated in FDA's website, ingredients "found in nature can be manufactured artificially and produced more economically, with greater purity and more consistent quality, than their natural counterparts."
 Many natural sweeteners on store shelves are not directly isolated and extracted from a plant.
-These ‘natural sweetener-like’ ingredients are synthetic copies of sweet components of plants and are often referred to as naturally-occurring sweeteners.
-They are synthesized by fermentation or enzymes, in a process that chemically change a material isolated from a plant.
-The store-bought xylitol, erythritol, and fructose are synthetic copies of their natural counterparts (intrinsic and intact in plants).
+These "natural sweetener-like" ingredients are synthetic copies of sweet components of plants and are often referred to as naturally-occurring sweeteners.
+They are synthesized by fermentation or enzymes in a process that chemically changes a material isolated from a plant.

 NATURAL SWEETENERS MAY BE